liitfr/shiftstats/README.md

 **These analytical tools will enable the courier community and the various unions to develop a realistic diagnosis of their activity and to build a solid argument against their customers and public opinion.**

-Friends, it's up to you to play.
+Friends, it's up to you.
 The ShiftStats team.

 # Technical concerns

+## Technologies used

+- Meteor
+- Blaze
+- D3js
+- Materialize
+- Mongo
+- Nginx
+- Docker

 ## Run tests